|

 YES!
 In a wine buyer's and collector's eyes, unopened OWC cases will always have a higher value than opened OWC.

 An unopened "Original Wooden Case" (OWC) or even an "Original Carton Case" (OCC) (sometimes abbreviated OCB for "Original Carton Box") will always have more value than an opened one.
-As stated above, more especially if sealed with the original band, either from the winery (Château or Domaine), the Négociant, or the official distributor/wine-merchant (e.g. the original band of "JP Moueix", one of the top Bordeaux Negociants, on the picture of the case of Petrus 1999 below).
+As stated above, more especially if sealed with the original band, either from the winery (Château or Domaine), the Négociant, or the official distributor/wine-merchant (e.g., the original band of "JP Moueix", one of the top Bordeaux Negociants, on the picture of the case of Petrus 1999 below).

-In fact, unopened OWC / OCC (if sealed with the original band) can/should/will directly impact both the wine's monetary value and its intrinsic value to you as a buyer (whether moral, historical, sentimental or emotional value).
+In fact, an unopened OWC / OCC (if sealed with the original band) can/should/will directly impact both the wine's monetary value and its intrinsic value to you as a buyer (whether moral, historical, sentimental, or emotional value).
 The sight of an unopened OWC of a prestigious wine usually makes it immediately more valuable in the eyes of its owner.

 Great wine is like a Mona Lisa!